WTCB/D4C/README.md

 This repository hosts a proposed exchange protocol for building data.

 # Model
-If you want to integrate the exchange protocol in your application, you can find the documentation on the model here: [[JSON-LD model]](Model/README.md)\
+If you want to integrate the exchange protocol in your application, you can find the documentation on the model here: [[Model]](Model/README.md).\
-It is structured as an JSON-LD schema.
-More info about JSON-LD: https://json-ld.org/

 # Properties
 The protocol uses URI's to identify properties.
 The properties are hosted on the test environment of the bSDD.\